josevnz/EncryptedUsbBackup/README.md

 > To test men and verify what has actually been done— this, this again this alone is now the main feature of all our activities, of our whole policy

-Depending of the size of the disk this task can be quick or take a long time, for this part
+Depending on the size of the disk this task can be quick or take a long time, for this part

 ```yaml
   tasks: